BNP Paribas Is A Yield Play

 It trades in the U.S. on the over-the-counter market and has a market capitalization of about $70 billion.
 It is a Global Systemically Important Bank (G-SIB) with a buffer of 2%, among the highest buffers, like for its global peers Barclays, Citigroup (C) and Deutsche Bank.

-BNP has a diversified business, operating mainly in two areas: retail banking and corporate and investment banking [CIB].
+BNP has a diversified business, operating mainly in two areas: retail banking and corporate and investment banking (CIB).
 Its largest segment is retail banking, generating about a third of its earnings in Central Europe, namely France, Belgium, Italy and Luxembourg.

-These are what BNP considers to be its ‘domestic markets’, which have relatively high barriers to entry and attractive profitability levels for the established players.
+These are what BNP considers to be its "domestic markets", which have relatively high barriers to entry and attractive profitability levels for the established players.
 On the other hand, these are mature markets and therefore have limited growth prospects.
 Where the bank has better growth opportunities is within international retail markets, especially in Eastern Europe, in countries like Poland and Turkey.

 Another important business is CIB, which also generates around 30% of the bank’s earnings.
 This business unit has been a drag on the bank’s profitability in the past few years, but like most of its peers, BNP is downsizing its operations and exiting capital-intensive activities to boost profitability.